BayernMuller/vibra/README.md

 export FFMPEG_PATH=/opt/homebrew/bin/ffmpeg
 vibra --recognize --file out.mp3
 ```
 * You can see the sample shazam result json file in [here](https://gist.github.com/BayernMuller/b92fd43eef4471b7016009196e62e4d2)

+### FFI Bindings
+* vibra provides FFI bindings, allowing other languages to leverage its music recognition functionality.
+* After building vibra, the shared library `libvibra.so` will be located in the `build` directory.
+* This shared library can be integrated into languages such as Python or Swift using FFI mechanisms.
+* For detailed function signatures, please refer to the vibra header file [vibra.h](include/vibra.h).

 ### Performance comparison
 <p align="center">